fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

-{% docs bdg_crm_person_crm_opportunity %}

-A table bridging leads and contacts to opportunities through their CRM accounts.
-One person (a lead/converted contact) can have multiple opportunities, and one opportunity can be associated with multiple people.

-{% enddocs %}

 {% docs bdg_epic_user_request %}

 A bridge table that connects epics user requests, these epics being in the `Gitlab-org` group, with SFDC Opportunities / Accounts and Zendesk tickets links.
 It also picks the priorities that have been assigned to the epic request.